stefonarch/lxqt-labwc-session/README.md

 * In "Session Settings" **uncheck** the "Panel" module and check only "Panel X11/Wayland" in order to use different settings for `lxqt-panel` on wayland.
-Panels with a "Desktop switch" widget will crash - do not add it.
+Panels with a "Desktop switch" widget will crash - do not add it (fixed in git).
 * LXQt lock settings do not work yet.
 For screenlock settings under wayland please check `~/.config/lxqt-wayland/labwc/autostart`.
 * **Update**: To hide the panel with fullscreen applications using `<action name="ToggleAlwaysOnBottom"/>` in `~/.config/lxqt-wayland/labwc/rc.xml` "Windowrules" section is recommended